 Sandra Kay Lauffenburger

 Sandra began her working life as a Research Geophysicist in the oil industry.
 She used her well-developed analytical skills to write one of the industry’s initial oil exploration computer programs, which she then taught to oil explorationists in Europe, UK, Canada, and Australia.
-In 1981 she turned her scientific enquiries in the direction of the human body and movement, pursuing graduate work in anatomy, physiology, biomechanics and exercise physiology, while also satisfying the artist-within by studying Contemporary Dance, Ballet, Yoga and Pilates.
+In 1981 she turned her scientific inquiries in the direction of the human body and movement, pursuing graduate work in anatomy, physiology, biomechanics and exercise physiology, while also satisfying the artist-within by studying contemporary dance, ballet, yoga and Pilates.

 In 1992 Sandra moved permanently to Canberra and established The Ouldeah Centre for Movement Therapy (1992 to 1999).
-She introduced Canberra to the therapeutic benefits of Pilates-based Somatic Movement Therapy, educating insurance companies and local medical practitioners of the benefits for their patients.
-Sandra holds over 25 years experience with the Pilates Method and Movement Therapy and has used that to further the Pilates industry in Australia.
-She was a Founding Councillor of the Australian Pilates Method Association, the Australian credentialing body, and co-authored the curriculum used at UTS for training Pilates Method instructors.
-She has developed training programs for Pilates-based Rehabilitation Practitioners, using somatic movement methods, including LMA/BF.
+She introduced Canberra to the therapeutic benefits of Pilates-based Somatic Movement Therapy, educating medical practitioners and insurance companies of the benefits for their patients.
+Sandra is a Founding Councillor of the Australian Pilates Method Association (APMA), co-authored the curriculum used at UTS for training Pilates Method instructors and developed training programs for Pilates-based Rehabilitation Practitioners, using somatic movement methods, including the Laban/Bartenieff Movement System (LBMS).

 Sandra is continually drawn to the synthesis of new ideas that span the spectrum of movement and psyche.
-She enjoys encouraging future professionals in the field of verbal and non-verbal psychotherapy through supervisory and educational roles.
-She has presented clinical cases and theoretical papers at a number of EAPSP conferences and has taught in the Empathink Introduction to Self Psychology course for many years.
-She is currently co-leading a clinical case study and reading group for experienced Self Psychology practitioners in Canberra.
-And Sandra is offering classes in Somatic Movement theories, focusing primarily on the Bodymind Centering and Laban Movement Analysis systems.
+She enjoys encouraging future professionals in the field psychotherapy through supervisory and educational roles.
+She has presented clinical cases and theoretical papers at a number of Empathink Association of Psychoanalytic Self Psychology (EAPSP, Melbourne) conferences, as well as at the International Association of Psychoanalytic Self Psychology (IAPSP, Chicago) conferences.

 Just for fun, Sandra dances with the Canberra ensemble SOMEBODY’S AUNT https://www.facebook.com/SomebodysAunt